yeoneer/ulauncher-unicode/README.md

 Detail about version requirements:

-- Ulauncher: 5.15.0
+- Ulauncher: Tested with Ulauncher 5.15.0 (latest release)
-- Python: This extension has been tested with Python 3.10.6.
+- Python: Tested with Python 3.10.6(latest on Ubuntu 22.04).
-  It may not work properly on lower versions.
+  It may not work on lower versions.

 ## Troubleshooting

-- Unicode character icons do not shown properly:
+- **Unicode character icons do not shown properly**:

   The icon for a character depends on the fonts installed on your device and the 'Unicode Character Icon Font' preference.